eonn3/Create-and-Mint-Token/README.md

 ## Description

 ``Peanut.sol`` has a contract called ``Peanut`` revolving around a token of the same name, abbreviated as PEA.
-It inherits function from OpenZeppelin"s ERC20 token contracts, namely ERC20, ERC20Burnable, and Ownable.
+It inherits function from OpenZeppelin's ERC20 token contracts, namely ERC20, ERC20Burnable, and Ownable.

 ## Features